Josh0wah/termVerse/README.md

    3. Download the termVerse.py file to wherever you save your scripts e.g. ~/.scripts

 **Usage:**
-  You'll likely want to either have termVerse run whenever you launch a new terminal, or assign it to a command
+  You'll likely want to either have termVerse run whenever you launch a new terminal or assign it to a command

   To run on launch, add the following line to the end of your .bashrc or .zshrc file: python path/to/script/termVerse.py